QuinnPeterson/QuinnPeterson/ReadMe.md

 </p>
 <h1>💫About Me </h1>
 I’m a Software Engineer building full-stack web applications.
- I love learning new technologies and contributing to open-source projects.
+I enjoy finding solutions to challenging issues and transforming obstacles into opportunities.
+I have developed a wide range of projects, from backend systems to fun web applications.
  <br>
  <br>